 Well, they got FBI emails, and when some members of the FBI tested some of the emails, they only picked 40.

-And of the 40 emails, we're talking about sixty-three thousand, thirty-three thousand ended up being deleted, remember.
+And of the 40 emails, we're talking about 63,000.

 Is that not a fact?

-And he got furious with me because but I said you got played.
+And he got furious with me because, but I said, you got played.

-You got told what you know you wanted to see, you you let her off because anybody else, and I and I am still in the military.
+You let her off because anybody else, and I'm still in the military.

-So this is what made him a question, this is what made him appall, it's what should make every American appalled because these discussions, remember, were happening and taking place before they were ever really even digging in and interviewing witnesses such as Hillary Clinton, which all happened toward the end of this process.
+It's what should make every American appall because these discussions, remember, were happening and taking place before they were ever really even digging in and interviewing witnesses such as Hillary Clinton, which all happened toward the end of this process.

-Because if you go, you know, we have four separate investigations into Trump Russia collusion that all come up with the same conclusion, which is nothing.
+Because if you go, you know, we have four separate investigations into Trump-Russia collusion that all come up with the same conclusion, which is nothing.

-Uh but in May of 2016, we know as a fact that Peter Strzok, James Comey's involvement, are beginning to write Hillary's exoneration.
+But in May of 2016, we know as a fact that Peter Strzok, James Comey's involvement, are beginning to write Hillary's exoneration.

 This is before they interviewed her, before they interviewed 17 other key witnesses.

-The person, or one of the people that interviewed Hillary Clinton was Peter Strzok, but also the FBI doesn't allow other people in the room when you're being interviewed on a criminal investigation.
+But also, the FBI doesn't allow other people in the room when you're being interviewed on a criminal investigation.

 She was allowed two people in there, highly unusual.

-So uh that would tell me that that investigation was tainted all the way around when they're writing an exoneration before even investigating.
+So that would tell me that that investigation was tainted all the way around when they're writing an exoneration before even investigating.

 Oh, I agree.